regoclint/prac/Notes.md

     Both are hashing algos which are used to check file integrity.
     SHA-256 https://www.baeldung.com/sha-256-hashing-java
         Secure Hash algorithm is 256 bit
-    MD5 is 128 bit and hence faster butt less secure Base64 32 etc are encoding techniques for reducing size and have no encryption in it. not for security
+    MD5 is 128 bit and hence faster but less secure Base64 32 etc are encoding techniques for reducing size and have no encryption in it. not for security

 Authorization/Authentication types
 - HTTP is stateless, needs all info all the time
 - HTTPS is HTTP with a secure mechanism i.e either SSL or TLS.
 - TLS is the successor to SSL and TLS 1.3 is the latest and the fastest with one round trip for the handshake using Deffie Hellman algo
 - Banking needs to be stateful
 - Authentication is login, Authorization is granting access to a 3rd party
 - Basic
     - Basic Base64(username:password)